astronomer/airflow-provider-great-expectations/docs/contributing/contributor-roles.md

 Emeritus committers will no longer have write access to the repo.
 As merit earned never expires, once an emeritus committer becomes active again, they can email a maintainer from Astronomer and ask to be reinstated.

-### Pre-requisites to becoming a committer
+### Prerequisites to becoming a committer

 General prerequisites that we look for in all candidates:

-1. Consistent contribution over last few months
+1. Consistent contribution over the last few months
 2. Visibility on discussions on the Slack channel or GitHub issues/discussions
-3. Contributes to community health and project's sustainability for the long-term
+3. Contributes to community health and project's sustainability for the long term
 4. Understands the project's [contributors' guidelines](contributing-guide.md)

 Astronomer is responsible and accountable for releasing new versions of the Great Expectations Airflow Provider in [PyPI](https://pypi.org/project/airflow-provider-great-expectations/), following the [milestones](https://github.com/astronomer/airflow-provider-great-expectations/milestones).